appc/spec/spec/ace.md

 ### Metadata Service

 The ACE SHOULD provide a Metadata service on the address given to the applications via the `AC_METADATA_URL` [environment variable](#execution-environment).
+This URL must reference an endpoint which conforms to the HTTP protocol with TLS optionally enabled.

 ACE implementations SHOULD embed an authorization token in `AC_METADATA_URL`, which provides a means for the metadata service to uniquely and securely identify a pod.
 For example, `AC_METADATA_URL` passed to a pod could be set to `https://10.0.0.1:8888/Y4vFeVZzKM2T9rwkpWHfqXuGsNjS6O5c` with the path portion acting as a token.
 Since the token is used by the Metadata Service to authenticate the pod's identity, it SHOULD have no fewer than 128 bits of entropy (i.e. size of UUID), and SHOULD NOT be easily guessable (e.g. the pod UUID should not be used).

+For the following endpoints, unless otherwise specified, the media type of `application/json` must be specified and the body must conform to [RFC4627](http://www.ietf.org/rfc/rfc4627.txt).

 [UUIDs](#pod-uuid) assigned to pods MUST be unique for the administrative domain of the metadata service.